GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -n, --namespace='': Run deployments in the specified namespace
-      --no-prune=false: Skip removing images and containers built by Skaffold --no-prune-children=false: Skip removing layers reused by Skaffold -o, --output='': Writes '--render-only' output to the specified file --port-forward=false: Port-forward exposed container ports within pods -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile) --profile-auto-activation=true: Set to false to disable profile auto activation
+      --no-prune=false: Skip removing images and containers built by Skaffold --no-prune-children=false: Skip removing layers reused by Skaffold --port-forward=false: Port-forward exposed container ports within pods -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile) --profile-auto-activation=true: Set to false to disable profile auto activation